FAQs

 CONFIDENTIALITY: Insurance companies can require detailed information about a patient’s psychiatric history as a condition of paying their therapist.
 These requirements can compromise confidentiality and increase the risk of your information being out there.

 FORCED DIAGNOSIS: When using private pay, therapists are not required to pathologize and give mental health diagnoses.
 If insurance is involved, we have to diagnose you.
 Even if it’s not appropriate, there has to be a diagnosis for it to be covered by insurance.
 In some circumstances having a diagnosis can be helpful.
+We make intentional efforts to be as collaborative as possible with you in this process when it is requested or required.

 TREATMENT DECISIONS: Insurance companies highly influence treatment decisions.
 They can determine the number of sessions and the frequency.